Please enter your email in order to download this publication.

 There’s little disagreement among HR leaders about the value of employee development.
 In fact, it’s the primary reason most HR leaders give for being in this profession (2).
 We’ve also spent countless hours building employee development tools and helping others to complete development plans.

 The manager, who likely experienced little development planning in her own career, has no idea what a good development plan looks like.
 While she may believe in development, your approach feels a little “corporate” to her.
-She’ll comply, if she has to.
-Of course both manager and employee know that even if the plan is earnestly completed there are few consequences for not achieving it.
+She’ll comply if she has to.
+Of course, both managers and employees know that even if the plan is earnestly completed there are few consequences for not achieving it.